MicrosoftDocs/customer-insights/ci-docs/relationships.md

    - **Description**: Description of the relationship.
    - **Source entity**: Entity that is used as a source in the relationship.
 Example: SupportCase.
    - **Target entity**: Entity that is used as a target in the relationship.
 Example: Customer.
-   - **Source cardinality**: Specify the cardinality of the source entity.
+   - **Source cardinality**: Cardinality of the source entity.
 Cardinality describes the number of possible elements in a set.
 It always relates to the target cardinality.
 You can choose between **One** and **Many**.
 Only many-to-one and one-to-one relationships are supported.
      - Many-to-one: Multiple source records can relate to one target record.
 Example: Multiple support cases from a single customer.
      - One-to-one: A single source record relates to a one target record.
 Example: One loyalty ID for a single customer.

      > [!NOTE]
      > Many-to-many relationships can be created using two many-to-one relationships and a linking entity, which connects the source entity and the target entity.

-   - **Target cardinality**: Select the cardinality of the target entity records.
+   - **Target cardinality**: Cardinality of the target entity records.
-   - **Source key field**: The foreign key field in the source entity.
+   - **Source key field**: Foreign key field in the source entity.
 Example: SupportCase uses  **CaseID** as the foreign key field.
-   - **Target key field**: The key field of the target entity.
+   - **Target key field**: Key field of the target entity.
 Example: Customer uses  **CustomerID** as the key field.

 4. Select **Save** to create the custom relationship.